Skip to main content

 Snoozed alerts stop sending notifications but continue evaluating cost data in the background.
 When you un-snooze, you can review any threshold breaches that occurred while the alert was paused.

 Yes.
-You can define custom formulas using any cost metric available in Costory.
+You can define custom formulas using multiple cost or usage metrics available in Costory.
 Common examples include Savings Plan coverage ratios, marginal cost per user, and cost-per-transaction thresholds.

 Yes.
 Each threshold row has its own mode, so you can combine an absolute cap (e.g., “is above $50,000”) with a relative change rule (e.g., “increases by more than 20%”) on the same alert.
 The highest-severity breach across all rows determines the notification level.

 Alerts can be delivered to Slack, Microsoft Teams, or email.
-Each alert notification includes a direct link to the Cost Explorer pre-filtered to the scope of the alert.
+Each alert notification includes a direct link to Explorer pre-filtered to the scope of the alert.

 Key terms used in this article